Giving Feedback Shouldn’t be Boring - And it doesn’t have to be.14th May 2018

 You might think to yourself:

-"Why isn’t anyone responding?
-I’d fill it out immediately if I got it."
+"Why are so few responding?
+I’d fill out this survey immediately if I got it."

 First of all — No. You wouldn’t.